cloudfoundry-incubator/bits-service-ci/docs/concourse-deployment.md

 ```

 ## Deploy
 *Notice:* We have two directors (blue and green).
-Please ensure that you target the propper one and change the variable names accordingly i.e. `blue.vars` to `green.vars`
+Please ensure that you target the proper one and change the variable names accordingly i.e. `blue.vars` to `green.vars`

 ```bash
 cd ~/workspace